chetankhairnar05/Chetan-Github/ToDoComplex/readme.md

 # 🗂️ Task & Category Management REST API

-A robust Spring Boot-based RESTful API designed for managing tasks and their associated categories.
+A robust and reliable Spring Boot-based RESTful API designed for managing tasks and their associated categories.
 This system supports full CRUD operations, partial updates via PATCH, and comprehensive exception handling, making it ideal for integration with frontend applications or mobile clients.

 ## 🚀 Features